Wyoming Peak

 Wyoming Peak (11383 ft) is the tallest mountain in the Wyoming Range in the U.S. state of Wyoming.
 Situated in Bridger-Teton National Forest, a now collapsed fire lookout is located on the summit.
 Wyoming Peak is .75 mi south-southeast of Coffin Peak, the second highest peak in the Wyoming Range.

+Climate

+There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.
+Wyoming Peak has a (subalpine climate (Köppen Dfc).